Updated June 30, 2022

 It can be intimidating for homeowners, especially first-time renters, to rent a dumpster for a home project.
-However, the fact is that it’s not a complicated process.
+However, the truth is that it’s not a complicated process.

 One common question asked by homeowners is whether or not a permit is required when the dumpster is placed in the driveway.